luciolucio/holi/RELEASING.md

 curl -LO https://raw.githubusercontent.com/luciolucio/holi/v0.1.1/new-holi-project.sh   <-- change here
 ```

-Commit, then tag the new version
+Commit, push, get it to main, then tag the new version and push it

 ```
 git tag 0.1.1 -F tag.txt        <-- Use the new version here and in the line below git push origin 0.1.1
 ```

-Push everything

 Make sure the clojars token is in the `servers` section of your `~/.m2/settings.xml`: